andrmoel/astronomy-bundle-js/README.md

 Latitude: *2° 59' 20.61"*\
 Radius Vector: *0.71844655*

-**Example 2**: Calculate the geocentric position for Jupiter on 04 November 2020 at 00:00 UTC
+**Example 2**: Calculate the geocentric position of Jupiter for 04 November 2020 at 00:00 UTC

 ```javascript
 import {createTimeOfInterest} from 'astronomy-bundle/time';